top of page

 Willibrord at Westkapelle, Waclheren by Charles Rochussen (1824-1894)

-Concerning the persistent heathen practices of the people on Walcheren, bishop Frederick of Utrecht (ca. 780-835) was ordered by emperor Louis the Pious to travel to the island in order to refrain the people from returning to heathendom.
+Because of the persistent heathen practices of the people on the island of Walcheren, Bishop Frederick of Utrecht (ca. 780-835) was ordered by Emperor Louis the Pious to travel to the island in order to refrain the people from returning to heathendom.
 Louis must have read the Book of Exodus and knew how susceptible the flock is for idolatry and golden calves.
-Incidentally, Frederick was of Frisian descent, from the village Sexbierum.
-Legend even has it, his lineage was that of the legendary king Radbod.
-A few centuries later, another bishop from near Sexbierum would become bishop of Utrecht, namely Hartbert of Bierum.
-He was in office from 1139 until 1150.
-For more about Hartbert, check our post The Abbey of Egmond and the Rise of the Gerulfing Dynasty.
-Anyway, when in the ninth century rumor had it men on Walcheren married their niece, or their own sister, and even their mother-in-law, action was urgently needed.
-This according to the Passio Friderici:
+Incidentally, Frederick was of Frisian descent, from the village of Sexbierum in the province of Friesland.
+Legend even has it, his lineage was that of the legendary King Radbod.
+A few centuries later, another bishop from near Sexbierum would become the bishop of Utrecht, namely Hartbert of Bierum.
+He held this office from 1139 until 1150.
+For more about Bishop Hartbert, check our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty.

 Est enim insula Walachran nominata, tibi, ut reor, satis nota, in qua, proch dolor! quod ad meas nuper devenit aures, quisquis neptem aut, quod peius est, sororem vel ipsam in matrimonio ducit genitricem.

-Another story of ungodly Frisians, comes from the Gesta episcoporum Cameracensium 'deeds of the bishops of Cambrai', written mid eleventh century.
-It speaks of Frisians living along the coast.
-Since it's the diocese of Cambrai in northern France speaking of something that happened in the diocese of Utrecht, chances are it concerned Frisians of present-day province Zeeland.
-The story is about how Frisians hardly ever took communion during Easter.
 One time, when the priest once again urged his congregation to take communion, the chieftain of the village was fed up with it.
-He cursed the whole heavenly ceremony, and exclaimed he preferred to drink lots of beer instead.
+He cursed the whole heavenly ceremony and exclaimed that he preferred to drink lots of beer instead.
 The chieftain turned his words into deeds and got very drunk.
-When, however, he mounted his horse, he fell and broke his neck.
+However, when he mounted his horse, he fell off it and broke his neck.
 The villagers buried their chieftain in the graveyard of the church.
-When bishop Adalbold of Utrecht heard of it, he personally travelled to the place and ordered the body to be removed from consecrated grounds.
-Even though the body lay there for two weeks already.
+When Bishop Adalbold of Utrecht heard about what happened, he personally travelled to the place and ordered the ungodly body to be dug up and removed from consecrated grounds of the church.
+Even though the body had already been lying there for two weeks.
 With a rope around the chieftain's feet, the body was dragged a mile outside the village.
-All the way, the dead chieftain was throwing up beer as if he just had been drinking (Bremmer & Mulder-Bakker 2022).
+The entire way the dead chieftain was throwing up beer as if he had just been drinking (Bremmer & Mulder-Bakker 2022).

-It's the saying 'Seagull, seagull, sit on the sand, it’s never good weather when you’re on land' which expresses that seagulls only shelter on land during heavy storms while fishermen drown at sea, and their bodies will be washed on the beach soon.
-The seagull as harbinger of doom; read our post Rats with Wings or Masters of the Sky to discover all the symbolic meanings of seagulls.
 In the year 1687, after a foul storm, the heathen history of Walcheren revealed itself yet again.
-This time it were skeletons and coffins made of thick wood.
-The coffins contained grave gifts, such as necklaces with coins as amulets, drinking cups and silver knives.
+This time it was skeletons and coffins made of thick wood.
+The coffins contained grave gifts such as necklaces with coins as amulets, drinking cups, and silver knives.
 Grave goods are a typical pagan practice.
-Therefore, the graves probably date before ca. 700, albeit the people of Walcheren were hard to convert, as we just have seen and explained.
-The salty water returned with high tide and hid the zombies and their coffins back into the depths of the dark brown sea again.
-A few more times the remains of the graves and the settlement emerged from the sea, namely in the years 1795, 1817, 1832 and 1866.
+Therefore, the graves probably date before ca. 700.
+With high tide the salty sea returned and hid the zombies and their coffins back into the depths of the dark brown water again.
+A few more times the remains of these graves and the settlement emerged from the sea, namely in the years 1795, 1817, 1832 and 1866.
 Since then, they seemingly have disappeared forever.

 Time to set our sights on those Vikings.